exogen/graphql-markdown/README.md

 ## Output

-Output is optimized for display on GitHub, using GitHub's Markdown renderer.
+Output is optimized for display on GitHub, using GitHub Flavored Markdown.

-Due to the complexity of the tables in the generated document, much of the output is HTML (as allowed by Markdown).
-Some of your GraphQL descriptions may be printed as-is (for GitHub to render) while others are pre-rendered by `graphql-markdown` (if they need to be included in certain HTML tags – GitHub will not render such content as Markdown).
+Due to the complexity of the tables in the generated document, much of the table output is HTML (as allowed by Markdown).

 [example]: https://github.com/exogen/graphbrainz/blob/master/docs/types.md